alexose/alexose.com/README.md

 This is my personal site!
 It uses GitHub Pages, and is designed around my known shortcomings around writing documentation.

-Briefly, I don't like going back and documenting old projects, because they never seem "finished" and therefore don't warrant a bunch of extra effort to document.
-My most effective writing usually happens before I start on a project, as I describe (to myself) what it's _going_ to do.
-Then, when I call it quits, I generally go back and adjust the early predictions to match the actual result.
+I don't like going back and documenting old projects, because they never seem "finished" and therefore don't warrant a bunch of extra effort to document.
+My best writing usually happens before I start on a project, as I describe (to myself) what it's _going_ to do.
+Then, once I call it quits, I generally go back and adjust the early predictions to match the actual result.

 GitHub seems to be a natural fit for this.
-My projects seem to be increasingly "code-like", even if they're not strictly code (Perhaps the mental model I use for programming has imprinted itself on my other hobbies).
-I think of almost everything I do in terms of commits and branches.
-In other words, I try to use version control for everything these
-days: From the written word, to 3D models, to code, to tabular data, to drawings.
+My projects are usually "code-like", even if they're physical objects.
+I think in terms of commits and branches.
+In other words, I try to use version control for everything these days: From the written word, to 3D models, to code, to tabular data, to drawings.

-I also don't love it when documentation (or discussions, feedback, "writeups", blog posts, etc.) are separate from the codebase.
+(I also don't love it when documentation (or discussions, feedback, "writeups", blog posts, etc.) are separate from the codebase.
 This only seems to lead to broken links over time.
-I much prefer to keep all musings either in README.md files or as GitHub issues.
+I much prefer to keep all musings either in README.md files or as GitHub issues.)

 ## Theory of operation